kyle-n/kyle-n.github.io/posts/sveltekit-blog-sitemap.md

 }
 ```

-When SvelteKit builds the site, it will create a file `sitemap.xml` accessible at `yourdomain.com/sitemap.xml`.
+When SvelteKit builds the site, it will create `sitemap.xml` at `yourdomain.com/sitemap.xml`.
 We'll give this URL to Google later.

 ### Build the XML

-We'll use `xmlbuilder2` to create the file without messy string interpolation.
+We'll use `xmlbuilder2` to create the sitemap without messy string interpolation.

 ```typescript
 // src/routes/sitemap.xml/+server.ts